Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Factors in Your Pennsylvania Mortgage Payment

 Two costs to factor in on top of your mortgage payment are property taxes and homeowners insurance.
 Pennsylvania property taxes vary widely across counties.
 Each county has its own method to assessing home value and its own rates.
-Your property tax rate could range as low as 0.87%, like it is in Bedford County, or as high as 2.45% in Monroe County.
+Your property tax rate could range as low as 0.83%, like it is in Bedford County, or as high as 2.05% in Delaware County.
 County property taxes include school and municipal taxes.
 If you want to dispute assessed value, you’ll need to produce data that backs your claim such as sale prices for comparable properties and pictures.
 There are also exemptions, such as the homestead exemption and the disabled veteran exemption.

 A financial advisor can help you understand how homeownership fits into your overall financial goals.
 Financial advisors can also help with investing and financial planning - including retirement, taxes, insurance and more - to make sure you are preparing for the future.